Srijita-31/Email-Spam-Classifier/README.md

-**#Email Spam Classifier**
-**#Overview**
+# Email Spam Classifier

+## Overview

-This project is designed to detect and classify emails as either spam or ham (non-spam).
-It utilizes natural language processing (NLP) techniques and a variety of machine learning algorithms to accurately predict spam emails, making it a valuable tool for enhancing email security.
+This project aims to detect and classify emails as either spam or ham (non-spam).
+By leveraging advanced Natural Language Processing (NLP) techniques and a variety of machine learning algorithms, the classifier is designed to accurately identify spam emails, making it an essential tool for improving email security.

-**#Features**
+## Features

-**Data Cleaning**: Cleans and processes raw email text data.
+- **Data Cleaning:** Efficiently cleans and preprocesses raw email text data to ensure accurate analysis.
-**Feature Extraction**: Extracts important features using techniques like TF-IDF and word embeddings.
+- **Feature Extraction:** Utilizes techniques like TF-IDF and word embeddings to extract crucial features from the email content.
-**Model Building**: Trains multiple machine learning models, including Naive Bayes, SVM, and Random Forest,AdaBoost to classify emails.
+- **Model Building:** Trains multiple machine learning models, including Naive Bayes, SVM, Random Forest, and AdaBoost, to achieve high classification accuracy.
-**Evaluation**: Evaluates model performance using metrics like accuracy and precision.
+- **Evaluation:** Assesses model performance with key metrics such as accuracy and precision to ensure reliability.
-**Deployment**: Provides an easy-to-use API for integrating the classifier into email systems.
+- **Deployment:** Offers an easy-to-use API for seamless integration of the classifier into existing email systems.

-**Technologies Used:**
+## Technologies Used

-Natural Language Processing (NLP), Python, Jupyter Notebook
+- **Natural Language Processing (NLP)**
+- **Python**
+- **Jupyter Notebook**